Impact of Log Parsing on Deep Learning-Based Anomaly Detection: Results

 \subsection{Threats to Validity}

-The oracle templates used in log parsing accuracy are critical to the accuracy values.
+The used oracle templates determine log parsing accuracy values.
 For example, as noted by \citet{khan2022guidelines}, manually extracting oracle templates by investigating log messages without accessing the corresponding source code could result in biased, incorrect oracle templates.
 This could be a significant threat to the validity of our results.
 To mitigate this, we perused the source code (of the exact version that generated the logs) for each software system and used the templates directly extracted from the source code.
-Although this made us exclude a few log datasets whose source code was unavailable, it was inevitable to ensure the validity of our results.
+Although this made us exclude a few log datasets whose source code was unavailable, it was beneficial to ensure the validity of our results.

 Individual log parsing and anomaly detection techniques have distinct hyper-parameters, which might significantly affect the log parsing and anomaly detection results.
-To mitigate this, we used the same hyper-parameter values proposed by the authors, when available; otherwise, we ran several sanity checks and used the values that resulted in the same results reported in the corresponding papers.
+To mitigate this, we used the same hyper-parameter values proposed by the authors, when available; otherwise, we ran preliminary experiments and used the values that resulted in the same results reported in the corresponding papers.

 Using a specific set of log datasets is a potential threat to external validity.
-Though the datasets we have considered have been widely used in existing literature~\cite{le2022log, chen2021experience} on log-based anomaly detection, they may not capture all diverse characteristics of log data.
+Though the datasets we considered include the logs of various systems, we had to select HDFS, Hadoop, and OpenStack due to the reasons discussed in Section~\ref{sec:datasets}.
+Therefore, even though the datasets have been widely used in existing literature~\cite{le2022log, chen2021experience} on log-based anomaly detection, they may not capture diverse characteristics of log data.
 Further experiments with different datasets are required to improve the generalizability of our results.

+In RQ2, we artificially generated pairs of distinguishable and indistinguishable log parsing results to systematically assess the impact of the distinguishability of log parsing results on anomaly detection accuracy using balanced data.
+To mitigate any bias introduced during the process, we carefully designed Algorithms~\ref{alg:indist} and \ref{alg:dist} to minimize the difference between each pair of log parsing results, except for their distinguishability property.
+Note that, although the pair generation process (by merging templates) might look unrealistic, it reflects what frequently happens in real-world scenarios; for example, it is not uncommon for log parsing techniques to misidentify templates so that messages with different oracle templates are mapped to the same (misidentified) template.